github/platform-samples/hooks/jenkins/jira-issue-validator/jira-issue-validator.md

 ### Example Pipeline
-This pipeline functions by taking the _issue ID_ from the pull request body, performing a lookup in JIRA, then setting the status of the build in GitHub based on the _transition_ in JIRA.
+This pipeline functions by taking the _issue ID_ from the pull request body, performing a lookup in Jira, then setting the status of the build in GitHub based on the _transition_ in Jira.

 ```groovy
 node {